hollycowart/CSS-intro-with-GitHub/git_branches/README.md

 For this assignment, I want you to do EVERYTHING in your *assignment* branch.
 Do not make any edits or other changes while you are in *master.* So **switch to your *assignment* branch,** and then **stay in it.**

 This will allow you to do the pull request successfully, later.

+##Next steps

+To continue with your assignment, go into the folder above named *assignment* and follow the instructions there.
+Remember to stay in your *assignment* branch!
+Do not switch branches again.